6 Disney World Restaurants That May Not Be Worth a Repeat Visit

 Be Our Guest is the restaurant equivalent of the Seven Dwarfs Mine Train attraction at the Magic Kingdom.
 There’s a lot of hype, it’s hard to get in, and the experience is relatively underwhelming.
 We’ll elaborate.

 Be Our Guest used to be a great dining location when it had quick-service options for breakfast and lunch.
 When that ended and the restaurant adopted a prix fixe menu exclusively, the value proposition dropped significantly.
-Adult guests are $70 and children are $37 for either lunch or dinner.
-That’s a steep price for a meal that many guests describe as hit or miss.
+Adult guests are $72 and children are $43 for either lunch or dinner.
+Unfortunately, we don’t think the food quality even comes close to those prices.

-To be fair, Be Our Guest does have some fun theming.
+The saving grace of Be Our Guest is the fun theming.
 The West Wing is particularly neat as long as you don’t mind dim lighting.
-However, that’s not enough to justify the price and the hassle to get a reservation.
+However, that’s not enough to justify the price and how hard it is to get a reservation.

 Space 220 – EPCOT